Enhancing collective spin squeezing via one-axis twisting echo control of individual atoms: Implementation and imperfection

 Figure \ref{fig2}(d) illustrates the pulse sequence used to implement the proposed scheme.
 After preparing a CSS via optical pumping, an $x$-probe is sent through the atoms to increase $\hat F_y$ variance.
 This is followed by a $y$-probe, which performs a QND measurement of $\hat F_y$.
 However, this measurement does not significantly reduce the variance of $\hat F_y$, because both the reference state $\ket{\uparrow}$ and the coupled state $\ket{\downarrow}$ have large uncertainties along the $y$-direction.
 Subsequently, another $x$-probe is applied to realize an inverse OAT evolution, transforming both the reference and coupled states back into CSSs.
 Finally, the radio-frequency fields map $\ket{-f}\rightarrow\ket{f-1}$, and subsequent feedback control (also implemented via an additional rf pulse \cite{PhysRevLett.110.163602}) yields an enhanced SSS.
+We stress that the feedback control can be applied either immediately after the QND measurement or at the end of the protocol.
+The latter is experimentally more convenient, as it only requires a rotation of the collective spin.